ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ## TEXT OBJECTS:
 <number><operator/command><number><text object>
 i = inner, a = all
-aw - word with surrounding whitespace iw - word without surrounding whitespace as - sentence
+word - a word, sentence - ends in punctation `./?/!`, paragraph - ends in newline aw - word with surrounding whitespace iw - word without surrounding whitespace as - sentence